nauman07/circonomit-challenge/Task3_NLP_to_Model/README.md

 ## 🧠 Goal

-Design a system that takes natural language input (e.g. documents, chat messages, etc.) and extracts structured knowledge that can be translated into simulation-ready models made of:
+Design a system that takes natural language input e.g., documents, chat messages, etc. and extracts structured knowledge that can be translated into simulation-ready models made of:
 - Blocks
 - Attributes (input / calculated)
 - Relationships (dependencies)